Zinjibar

 Zinjibar (زِنْجِبَار Zinjibār) is a port and coastal town in south-central Yemen, the capital of Zinjibar District and the Abyan Governorate.
 It is located next to the Wadi Bana in the Abyan Delta.
 From 1962 to 1967, it was the administrative capital of the Fadhli Sultanate, although the royal residence remained at the former capital of Shuqrah.
 At the time of the 2004 census, Zinjibar's population numbered 19,879 inhabitants.
 The town supports a small seaside resort and fishing industry.
 Cotton (Gossypium barbadense) grown in the area is brokered in the market.

 History

 Zinjibar was a long-established trading center for commerce with the Far East.
 However, in 1163 (559 AH) the town was burned and destroyed by Abdel Nabi Ali Mahdi Yoosuf.
 It was rebuilt as is evidenced by 15th century Yemeni pottery at the Mazda (القريات) archaeological site, but was destroyed again in tribal warfare.
 In the 19th century, Fadhli Sultan Hussein bin Ahmed bin Abdullah re-established the town, also was exiled to Pune India and in the early 1920s was ordered to be returned, Sultan Saleh Abdullah bin Hussein bin Ahmed was exiled by the British to Zinzibar thous upon his return he renamed the town Zinjibar in honor of his exile.

 The name Zinjibar is from Persian compound Zang-bâr (زنگبار), meaning "coast of the dark-skinned".
 The name Zanzibar is also of the same root.

+During the later stages of the Aden Emergency, Zinjibar and neighbouring areas were seized by the National Liberation Front in early September 1967.
+Rebels and their supporters later paraded through the city in celebration of the capture.
+Qahtan al-Shaabi, the leader of the group, held a news conference at the local city hall, where he iterated the Front's opposition to the British-backed sultans and vowed to continue their resistance to against the occupation.